 "The employer or its representative shall maintain on record for this policy period the insurer name, contact person, address, phone number and date of contact and make such information available to the Plan Administrator or assigned carrier upon request."

 If mailing the application, all checks, including premium financed checks, must be sent with the application.

 Disqualifications for Assigned Risk Coverage

 1. Offer of Regular Coverage

-When a carrier makes an offer of regular (or voluntary) coverage, then an employer is no longer entitled to assigned risk coverage.
+When a carrier makes an offer of regular (or voluntary) coverage with a premium less than or equal to the Assigned Risk premium, then an employer is no longer entitled to assigned risk coverage.
 IC 27-7-2-34 reads "...any member of such bureau may write any rejected risk as regular business in which event the risk so written shall no longer be treated as provided for in section 29 [IC 27-7-2-29] of this chapter."